Rising-Stars-by-Sunshine/STATS201_Aida_Final_Project/literature/Readme.md

 # Understand Literature at the Frontiers of Machine Learning for Social Science.
 The following page shows the analysis on the literature related to the research project.
 Namely, it includes the an exploration of a paper previously published that is related with the research in question.
-Additionally, it includes the draft of the research idea for the project: *Fueling Development: Examining Economic Drivers of Energy Access and Efficiency.* Additionally, it includes how the previous literature relates to the research idea presented in this repository.
+Additionally, it includes how the previous literature relates to the research idea presented in this repository.

 ## Previous Literature
 <p align="center">